lidofinance/lido-improvement-proposals/LIPS/lip-25.md

     uint256 totalDepositedValidators,
     uint256 depositableValidatorsCount
 );

-/// @notice Updates the number of the validators in the EXITED state for node operator with given id
-/// @param _nodeOperatorIds bytes packed array of the node operators id
-/// @param _exitedValidatorsCounts bytes packed array of the new number of EXITED validators for the node operators function updateExitedValidatorsCount(
-    bytes calldata _nodeOperatorIds,
-    bytes calldata _exitedValidatorsCounts
-) external;

 /// @notice Updates the limit of the validators that can be used for deposit
 /// @param _nodeOperatorId Id of the node operator